-Table 12 defines the way that an event, such as a failure or state change, is reported to the server through the Secure Path driver (hsx) or agent (spagent).
+Table 12 describes the way that Secure Path reports an event, such as a failure or state change to the server through the Secure Path driver (hsx) or agent (spagent).

 The Response action column shows where the event is logged.